sisbell/stackwire-gpt/README.md

 * Create **experiments** to see how different config parameters and prompts affect performance and output.
 * Create **images** with DALL-E
 * Do rapid prototyping of **ChatGPT Plugins** through a mock server
+* Discover ChatGPT Plugins with a ChatGPT Plugin

 ## Getting Started
 You will need to create an OpenAI API Key.
 If you have an account, you can create a key here